Datron / Aeryon Labs scout was renowned for being used by Libyan rebels for round-the-clock surveillance.

 However, the lift force of the screws increases from the surrounding fairings, which can also reduce noise and provide protection for the screws (and what they touch) in case of impact.
 They can protect avionics and onboard equipment from the weather.
 On the other hand, the fairings add weight, reduce portability and complicate access to avionics.

 The quadcopter (four-rotor vertical take-off) is neutral or unstable when pitch and roll, so it requires an inertial measurement unit with accelerometers and gyroscopes to measure straight and angular motion and provide indications of direction and position in the air.
 Satellite signals (usually GPS) provide more accurate navigation over a long period of time.

-Other aeronautical equipment typically includes an altimeter and a communication channel for receiving commands for navigation and target designation and image transmission.
+Other aviation equipment usually includes an altimeter and a communication channel for receiving navigation and target designation commands and image transmission.

 Quadcopters dominate the category of small vertical take-off and landing drones.
 However, due to the fact that quadcopter manufacturers are facing the need for greater carrying capacity, it seems inevitable that they would rather improve the design, switching to six-motor circuits, rather than developing larger quadcopters.